-Effective January 1, 2023, the Alaska minimum wage shall be \$10.85 per hour atute 23.10.050 - 23.10.150 establishes minimum wage and overtime pay standards for employment subject to its provisions.
-These standards are applicable to all employees.
+Effective January 1, 2024, the Alaska minimum wage shall be \$11.73 per hour

+1.0.050 - 23.10.150 establishes minimum wage and overtime pay standards for employment subject to its provisions.
+These standards are ble to all employees.
 School bus drivers, however, shall receive at least two times the Alaska minimum wage.
-Other exceptions to the
+Other exceptions to the quirment follow.

-Alaska minimum wage and overtime requirements do not apply to any individual employed as follows: A student participating in a University of Alaska practicum described under AS 14.40.65; A person licenead under AS 08.54 and who is employed by a registered guide or master guide licensed under AS 08.54 for the first 60 workdays so employed during a calendar year, An independent taxicals driver who establishes the driving area and hours, who contracts on a flat rate basis for use of the cab, permit or dispatch services, and who is compensated solely by the
+Alaska minimum wage and overtime requirements do not apply to any individual employed as follows: A student participating in a University of Alaska practicum described under AS 14.40.065; A person licensed under AS 08.54 and who is employed by a registered guide or master guide licensed under AS 08.54 for the first 60 workdays so employed during a calendar year; An independent taxical driver who establishes the driving area and hours, who contracts on a flat rate basis for use of the cab, permit or dispatch services, and who is compensated solely by the customers served;